Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Extreme picky eating and Avoidant Restrictive Food Intake Disorder (ARFID) are situations when adding protein powder may help a child meet their protein requirements.

-Additionally, a child who is extremely picky and kids with ARFID may be more willing to accept a protein shake.
+Additionally, a child who is extremely picky and kids with ARFID may be more willing to accept a protein shake (a shake or beverage with added protein powder).
+It’s important your child gets the nutrients they need.
+Meanwhile, work with a professional specializing in feeding disorders in children.

 Young Athletes

-Vegan or Vegetarian Children
+Vegan or Vegetarian Children (or Following a Plant-Based Diet)

 Plant-based diets are growing in popularity, especially among pre-teens and teens.

 Protein and iron are found in a variety of food sources, so if kids eat a well-rounded diet, they’ll most likely get enough protein.
+However, iron isn’t absorbed as efficiently from plant sources.

 If your child follows a vegan diet, it may take a little more planning to ensure they’re eating critical nutrients, including B12, vitamin D, calcium, and iron.